 Claims being submitted during this period will not typically be affected because the R&D activities have been carried out in prior accounting periods (before the furlough began).
 However, we’d expect to see the impact of this on R&D claims later this year and into 2021, as some companies report lower R&D investment during this period.

-So, the job retention scheme may affect next year’s R&D claim, but what about the R&D you carried out in your last accounting period?
+But what about the R&D you carried out in your last accounting period?
 Many companies are looking to accelerate the preparation of their R&D claim, as the cash boost will be very welcome at this time.

 If there are no available competent professionals in the business – how can an R&D claim be submitted?